2025 World Women's Snooker Championship

-Bai became the seventh multiple winner of the tournament—after Vera Selby, Allison Fisher, Karen Corr, Kelly Fisher, Reanne Evans, and Ng On-yee—Bai was the first player to successfully defend the title since Ng in 2018 and the first maiden winner to do so since Evans in 2006.
+Bai Yulu was the defending champion, having defeated Mink Nutcharut 6–5 in the 2024 final.
+For the first time in the tournament's history, the semi-finals did not feature an English player.
+Bai reached her third consecutive final, where she again faced Mink, and defeated her 6–4.
+Bai became the seventh multiple winner of the tournament, after Vera Selby, Allison Fisher, Karen Corr, Kelly Fisher, Reanne Evans, and Ng On-yee.
+Bai was the first player to successfully defend the title since Ng in 2018 and the first maiden winner to do so since Evans in 2006.
 Mink lost her third world final out of the four she had contested.
 Because Mink and Bai already held professional tour cards, Evans and Ng, the two other highest-ranked players in the women's world rankings, received two-year tour cards to begin in the 2025–26 season.

 The World Women's Under-21 Championship and World Women's Seniors Championship were staged alongside the main tournament.
-Bai was ineligible to defend the under-21 title has had won the previous year, having turned 21 in the interim.
+Bai was ineligible to defend the under-21 title she had won the previous year, having turned 21 in the interim.
 Panchaya Channoi, aged 16, won the under-21 title with a 3–1 victory over Liu Zi Ling in the final.
 Tessa Davidson retained her seniors title, defeating Han Fang 3–1 in the final.
 It was Davidson's third seniors title in four years.

+Overview

 Background

 The Women's Professional Snooker Championship was held ten times between 1934 and 1950, with no tournaments staged between 1941 and 1947.
 Ruth Harrison won eight of those ten events.
 The Women's World Open, first held in 1976, is recognised as the beginning of the modern World Women's Snooker Championship.
-English player Reanne Evans holds the record for the most wins, having won 12 titles, including ten consecutive victories from 2005 to 2014.
+Reanne Evans holds the record for the most wins, having won 12 titles, including ten consecutive victories from 2005 to 2014.

+Organised by World Women's Snooker, the Chinese Billiards and Snooker Association, and Cantonese Snooker, the 2025 edition took place from 20 to 27 May 2025 at the Changping Gymnasium in Dongguan, China.
+The winner received the Mandy Fisher trophy.
+There were eleven nations represented between the 74 players who entered the 2025 edition.

+Bai Yulu was the defending champion, having defeated Mink Nutcharut 6–5 in the 2024 final.